What are the top Chinese social media networks?

 Sina Weibo

-Sina Weibo peaked in the summer of 2012 but it is still an important and active social networking site in China.
-According to Tech Node, “Sina Weibo claims its daily active users in Q4 2013 are 61.4 million.”
+Sina Weibo has already peaked some years ago but it is still an important and active social networking site in China.
+With 222 million active daily users, Sina Weibo is smaller than WeChat but still has a powerful presence in Chinese social media.
 Sina Weibo is often referred to as the “Twitter of China” but this is a little simplistic.

 The platform offers many different features including music, games, and charities.
 For marketers looking to leverage the platform, the easiest way it to setup a verified account and use the “Twitter” aspect which allows users to post 140 characters including links, videos, and photos.

 That said, Sina Weibo has become extremely spammy so many users are abandoning it.
 Marketers should be aware of this issue and be sure not to spam users.
-Maintaining an active account is recommended for brand awareness but the platform is not suitable for brand engagement, and, due to the high number of fake accounts, ROI is hard to calculate.
+Maintaining an active account is recommended for brand awareness but the platform is not suitable for brand engagement, and, due to the high number of fake accounts, Sina Weibo marketing ROI is hard to calculate.

 Youku/Tudou